 The last and most recent area rug addition is in our sun porch.
-This room is currently getting a makeover with paint, new blinds and re-painted furniture.
+This room is currently getting a makeover with paint, new blinds, and re-painted furniture.
 The tile flooring in our porch area is in good shape and pretty neutral, so I really can’t complain, however, the tile does give off a cold feeling in my book.
 Adding this jute rug from Natural Area Rugs makes the room so much warmer looking.
-Once I add the new window shades, framed photos and furniture I thinks it’s going to be a cozy spot to sit and read, have coffee in the morning, and so on.
+Once I add the new window shades, framed photos, and furniture I think it’s going to be a cozy spot to sit and read, have coffee in the morning, and so on.

 See the sun porch update transform in these posts:

 - Black and White Mood board Plan for the Sun Porch